 Central Penn offers programs leading to the Bachelor of Science, Associate in Science, and Associate in Applied Science degrees.
 To be considered for admission into a degree program, you must be a high school graduate, have received your General Equivalency Diploma (GED), or Pennsylvania Home School Diploma.
 We welcome applications from students seeking to prepare for a career or a promotion.
 Students seeking work-related skills enhancement are classified as non-degree, non-program students (NDNP).
+Students applying with a 2.0 or below GPA in high school or another college or university, if accepted, will be placed on academic probation.
 Please submit an application for admission, an official copy of your high school and/or college transcript(s), and attend a personal interview with the Admissions office.
-Consider this your invitation to call the Admissions office at 1-800-759-2727 and set up a campus visit for you and your family or friends.
+Consider this your invitation to call the Admissions office at 800.759.2727 and set up a campus visit for you and your family or friends.

-Admission Requirements for Child Care Management
+Admission Requirements for Bachelor Degree Programs